-The body naturally produces collagen and as we know, collagen production declines around the age of 25.
+The body produces collagen and as we know, natural collagen production declines around the age of 25.
 This is why it often takes longer to heal injuries as you get older.

 However, if we want to improve it, or if we’ve over-exerted ourselves (thus causing injury), a dietary supplement containing collagen can help speed up healing time and reduce the risk of re-injury.